Disabled Persons’ Parking Badges Act 2013

 Overview

-This bill amends the Chronically Sick and Disabled Persons Act 1970 to update regulations concerning disabled parking badges in England, Wales, and Scotland.
-Key changes include clarifying the form of badges, establishing procedures for cancellation and return of badges, and strengthening enforcement measures.
+This bill amends the Chronically Sick and Disabled Persons Act 1970, updating regulations concerning disabled parking badges in England, Wales, and Scotland.
+Key changes include clarifying the form of badges, establishing procedures for cancellation and return of badges, strengthening enforcement measures, and providing for badges for disabled service personnel overseas.

 Description